Heyzap/ios-example-app/README.md

 	- ChartboostSDK (5.5.3)
 	- FacebookAudienceNetwork (4.5.1)
 	- Google-Mobile-Ads-SDK (7.5.0)
-	- Heyzap (9.1.12)
+	- Heyzap (9.1.13)
 	- HyprMX (36)
-	- Leadbolt (5.2)
+	- Leadbolt (6.0)
 	- UnityAds (1.5.2)
 	- VungleAdvertiserSDK (3.2.0)

-The `podfile` is set up to use Heyzap SDK `v9.1.12`, and the above versions of the 3rd-party networks' SDKs that we know are compatible with this version of Heyzap's SDK.
+The `podfile` is set up to use Heyzap SDK `v9.1.13`, and the above versions of the 3rd-party networks' SDKs that we know are compatible with this version of Heyzap's SDK.
 As new versions of the Heyzap SDK become available, we will try and keep this list, podfile, & repo up to date.
 Feel free to submit a pull request or an email to support@heyzap.com if you see that this is not the case.

+### Known issues
+- Leadbolt 6.0 (`libAppTracker.a`) will produce warnings that are caused by [this bug](https://openradar.appspot.com/radar?id=5051031360634880).